Home » Frequently Asked Questions

 How long will it take to receive my order?

 Any order received before noon EST for items in stock is usually shipped that day.
 Orders placed after noon go out the next day.
 (We cannot control special orders coming straight from the manufacturer to you, they usually take longer to process.)
 The shipping time will depend on where you are and which of our warehouses sent your order.
 Which will depend on the product.
 As orders are shipped the tracking information is added to your order and you should get an email with a link to track your package via FedEx or USPS which will estimated delivery.
 Our Free Shipping offer is sent via UPS or Fed Ex or USPS depending on the product, whichever is most cost effective for us, not the fastest.
-If you need your item sooner, we also offer other Fed Ex expedited shipping methods at additional cost, so it’s available for emergencies.
-If it’s not showing you a method with a time frame you want, give us a call and we can work it out.
 We regret we cannot send orders via Free Shipping to Hawaii, Alaska or internationally.

 I’m trying to check out but it doesn’t seem to be completing.
 But I know my card info is correct.
 How do I check out?